code-not-found/code-not-found.github.io/_posts/jms/2014-11-26-jms-publish-subscribe-messaging-example-activemq-maven.md

 The `testMultipleConsumers()` test case will verify that the same message can be read by multiple consumers.
 In order to test this, two `Subscriber` instances are created on the same <var>'multipleconsumers.t'</var> topic.

-Finally the `testNonDurableSubscriber()` test case will illustrate the timing dependency between publisher and subscriber.
-First a message is sent to a topic on which only one subscriber listens.
+Finally, the `testNonDurableSubscriber()` test case will illustrate the timing dependency between publisher and subscriber.
+First, a message is sent to a topic on which only one subscriber listens.
 Then a second subscriber is added to the same topic and a second message is sent.
 The result is that the second subscriber only receives the second message and not the first one whereas the first subscriber has received both messages.

 ``` java
 package com.codenotfound.jms.pubsub;